Isiah Kiner-Falefa Player Props: Yankees vs. Braves

-After going 1-for-4 with an RBI in his last game, Isiah Kiner-Falefa and the New York Yankees take on the Atlanta Braves (who will hand the ball to Max Fried) at 7:20 PM ET on Monday.
+Isiah Kiner-Falefa -- 3-for-4 with an RBI in his last game -- will be in action for the New York Yankees against the Atlanta Braves, with Bryce Elder on the mound, on August 15 at 7:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+He racked up three hits (going 3-for-4 with an RBI) in his last game against the Braves.

 Isiah Kiner-Falefa Game Info & Props vs. the Braves